If elected, DMK will dedicate first 100 days of govt to solve | Politics

 This was his 'promise', Stalin, who recently ended hisfirst phase of pre-poll state-wide tour addressing people'sgrama sabha meetings in villages, said.

-During his visit to the assembly constituencies, the DMKchief will receive peitions from people on local issues and anacknowledgement will be given to them so that a follow upaction would be ensured, said the Leader of Opposition in thestate assembly, set to go for polls in April-May.
+During his visit to the assembly constituencies, the DMKchief will receive petitions from people on local issues andan acknowledgment will be given to them so that a follow upaction would be ensured, said the Leader of Opposition in thestate assembly, set to go for polls in April-May.

 Those who cannot attend such meetings may share theirgrievances online through a dedicated website, a mobile appor a phone line, he said.

-If voted to power, a seperate department under him willbe created to process petitions at a district-wise level andensure all issues are addressed, Stalin said.
+Further, if voted to power, a seperate department underhim will be created to process petitions at a district-wiselevel and ensure all issues are addressed, Stalin said, addingone crore families can be reached by such an initiative.

 There were no new schemes even in the assembly segmentsof the chief minister, his deputy and the other Ministers, healleged.